HumzaProfessional/Raspberry-pico-projects/README.md

 - Pico Display unit
 - Raspberry Pi usb cable(most likely comes with it when you buy the PICO),
 - a micropython intrepter
-- electronic componenets (wires, diodes, and a breadboard(isn't necessary but can be useful)).
+- electronic componenets (wires, diodes, and a breadboard(isn't necessary but will be useful)).

 #### Links
 Raspberry pi pico